smartdevicelink/sdl_evolution/proposals/NNNN-font-styles.md

 </struct>
 ```

-Add to the TextFieldStruct - this will cover Show, Alert and TBT RPCs.
-As well as `InitialText` for various RPCs.
+Add to the TextFieldStruct - this will cover Show, Alert and TBT RPCs, as well as `InitialText` for various RPCs.

 ```xml
 <struct name="TextFieldStruct">